Tom and Huck poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Tom and Huck actively choose to keep their secret and run away to Jackson's Island rather than tell the truth, crossing into a world where they must live with their guilty conscience., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Muff Potter is convicted and sentenced to death.
+Significantly, this crucial beat Muff Potter is convicted and sentenced to death.
 Tom realizes the stakes have become life and death - his silence will result in an innocent man's execution.
 The weight of responsibility becomes undeniable., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 70 minutes (72% through) represents the emotional nadir.
 Here, Tom decides to testify at the trial and tells the truth about Injun Joe, but Joe escapes.
 Tom has done the right thing but now faces deadly consequences - Injun Joe will come for him.
 Tom has lost his safety and innocence., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.